 - Interest in and ability to work in both a team environment and alone with minimal direction.

 - Demonstrate basic computer skills, including use of Microsoft Word, Excel and PowerPoint and the willingness to learn other software tools.

 - Demonstrate use and comfort navigating innovative and trend-setting sites and tools, including blogs, social networks, video and photo sharing, etc.

 - Interest in capacity building in underserved communities and championing individuals, nonprofits and social enterprises that connect people, increase giving and catalyze civic action.

 - Familiarity with content management systems, experience with WordPress or Drupal is a plus.

 This internship is paid or for credit through an accredited university program; additionally, the Case Foundation offers transportation reimbursement.

 In your cover letter, please outline your interest in the Case Foundation and what you hope to gain from this internship experience.
+We accept applications on a rolling basis; however, active recruitment for Spring interns will begin in mid-October.
 We will only contact candidates who will be asked for interviews.
 No phone calls please.

 The Case Foundation is an equal opportunity employer and encourages applications from suitably qualified and eligible candidates regardless of sex, race, disability, age, sexual orientation, gender reassignment, religion or belief, marital status, or pregnancy and maternity.